Entries tagged with “Hamilton-Russell”.

 Three cottages on the farm have been transformed into guest accommodation, and the Springfontein Winery wine cellar was built.
 The old homestead was transformed into Springfontein Eats restaurant, the most recent of the facilities on the wine estate to open.
 I asked Chef Jürgen why he would leave a lucrative and successful Michelin star graded restaurant Strahlenberger Hof in Schriesheim they have run for 18 years, (more…)

 Tuesday 10th December 2013 - Posted by Chris von Ulmenstein

 A new association of independent wine estates belonging to industry heavy weights was launched at Ellerman House in its new Wine Gallery yesterday.
 Cape Vintner Classification (CVC) aims to build our country’s reputation as a producer of world class wines, and to ‘promote the Cape’s distinctive site specific wines‘, according to a report in fin24.

-The association’s mouthful of a name, which does not seem customer driven, will have a logo which includes the date 1659, the first year of wine production in the Cape, and creates an identity and logo look similar to the VOC (Vereenigde Oost-Indische Companje, or Dutch East India Company).
+The association’s mouthful of a name, which does not seem customer driven, has a logo which includes the date 1659, the first year of wine production in the Cape, and creates an identity and logo look similar to the VOC (Vereenigde Oost-Indische Companje, or Dutch East India Company).